containers/fetchit/docs/running.rst

 Running
 ============
 For running the engine the podman socket must be enabled.
-This can be enabled for the user account that will be running harpoon or for root.
+This can be enabled for the user account that will be running fetchit or for root.

 User
 ----